HiLab-git/PyMIC_examples/seg_full_sup/JSRT/README.md

 pymic_eval_seg config/evaluation.cfg
 ```

-3. Similarly, you can inference with other networks and get the evaluation results by changing the cifig files.
+3. Similarly, you can inference with other networks and get the evaluation results by changing the cofig files.
 The obtained average Dice score by default setting should be close to 98.068%.
 If setting `ckpt_mode` to 1 during testing, the average Dice would be around 98.096%.